robotsorcerer/robotsorcerer.github.io/_posts/2017-04-05-Convex-NonConvex.md

 z_i s_i = 0, i = 1, \ldots, p.
 $$

-More formally, if we write the Lagrangian of the system in \eqref{eq:orig} as
+More formally, if we write the Lagrangian of system \eqref{eq:orig} as

 \begin{align}
 L(z, \lambda) = \frac{1}{2}x^TQx + q^Tx +\lambda^T(Gz -h)
 \label{eq:Lagrangian}
 \end{align}

-then it follows that the KKT for [stationarity, primal feasibility and complementary slackness](https://www.cs.cmu.edu/~ggordon/10725-F12/slides/16-kkt.pdf) are thus defined
+then it follows that the KKT for [stationarity, primal feasibility and complementary slackness](https://www.cs.cmu.edu/~ggordon/10725-F12/slides/16-kkt.pdf) are,

 \begin{align}